Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Physical Parameters of the Proposal

-\textit{Physical Parameters of the Proposal---} Here we show how the physical parameters discussed in the proposal of Ref.~\cite{Neumeier2024} relate to the parameters of the characteristic function in Eq.~\eqref{eq:charfunc_cubic_s}.
+In this Appendix we show how the physical parameters discussed in the proposal of Ref.~\cite{Neumeier2024} relate to the parameters of the characteristic function in Eq.~\eqref{eq:charfunc_cubic_s}.

 The proposal consists of a five-step protocol implemented with a single charged dielectric silica nanoparticle of mass $m$.
-Each step $0 \leq i \leq 4 $ is fully characterized by its duration $t_i$, decoherence rate $\Gamma_i$, and potential

-with frequency $\trapfreq_i$ and phase $\phi_i$.
+Each step $0 \leq i \leq 4 $ is fully characterized by its duration $t_i$, decoherence rate $\Gamma_i$, and potential $\pot_i(\pos) = -\mass\trapfreq_i^2/(2k^2)[\cos^2(k \pos - \phi_i) - k \pos \sin(2\phi_i)]$, with frequency $\trapfreq_i$ and phase $\phi_i$.
 The potential can be realized by optical standing wave pulses with wavenumber $k$ and a linear electric potential.
 At step 0 the particle is initialized by cooling it to a thermal state of mean phonon occupation $\nbar$ in a harmonic potential with frequency $\trapfreq_0 = \trapfreq$.
 After that, the protocol follows a sequence of free evolutions and evolutions in cubic and inverted potentials with fine tuned parameters to generate a cubic phase state as in Eq.~\eqref{eq:charfunc_cubic_s}.
 Following the derivation of Ref.~\cite{Neumeier2024} it can then be shown that the relation between the physical parameters and the parameters of the characteristic function are given by Tab.~\ref{tab:sm_params}, where